kakairesteven/kakairesteven.github.io/_pages/about.md

 I am graduate of Msc.
 Data Communication and Software Engineering, and Bsc.
 Computer Engineering, Makerere University specializing in Machine Learning for Software Engineering, Machine Learning and Data Processing.
 I was advised by Prof. <a href="https://ug.linkedin.com/in/benjamin-kanagwa-a135b313">Benjamin Kanagwa</a> and <a href="se.linkedin.com/in/rashidah-kasauli-05152419">Dr. Rashidah Kasauli</a>.

-I am currently researching and building solutions for Machine Learning for Software Engineering (ML4SE), Data Processing and Machine Learning.
+I am currently researching and building solutions for Machine Learning for Software Engineering (ML4SE), Data Processing, Intensive data systems, and Machine Learning Systems engineering.
 I am an Open Source Contributor, currently contributing to Python Numerical Computing and Machine Learning.
 I am an organizer of regular meetups about Open Source, Data and Scientific Computing at <a href="https://x.com/PydataKampala">PyData Kampala</a>.

-Away from work, I am a part of a small Christian group and a church minister at <a href="https://stfrancischapelmakerere.org/">St. Francis Chapel</a>, Makerere University, a reader and writer of books.
-Checkout the <a href="https://kakairesteven.github.io/books/">books</a> I've authored, read, am reading or will read.
+Away from work, I am a part of a small Christian group, a church minister at <a href="https://stfrancischapelmakerere.org/">St. Francis Chapel Makerere University</a>, reader and writer of books.
+Fun fact, I am a moonlighting poet.